joshgoebel/keyszer/README.md

 **Other Options:**

-- `-c`, `--config` - specify the location of the configuration file to load
+- `-c`, `--config` - location of the configuration file
-- `-w`, `--watch` - watch for new keyboard devices that may be hot-plugged
+- `-w`, `--watch` - watch for new keyboard devices to hot-plug
-- `-q`, `--quiet` - suppress output of key events, especially when running as a daemon.
+- `-v` - much increased verbosity to help with debugging
 - `--list-devices` - list all available input devices